Berliner FC Dynamo supporters: SG Dynamo Dresden

 The oldest rival of BFC Dynamo is SG Dynamo Dresden.
-The rivalry dates back to 1954 when the team of Dynamo Dresden and its place in the DDR-Oberliga was transferred to SC Dynamo Berlin during the course of the 1954-55 season.
+The rivalry dates back to 1954 when the team of Dynamo Dresden and its place in the DDR-Oberliga was transferred to sports club SC Dynamo Berlin during the course of the 1954-55 season.
 The relocation aroused a sense of victimhood among the fans of Dynamo Dresden which would later be compounded by the successes of BFC Dynamo.
 Matters were exacerbated when additional players of Dynamo Dresden were delegated to Dynamo Berlin by the German Football Association of the GDR (DFV) following the relegation of Dynamo Dresden after the 1962–63 season, such as Bernd Hofmann.

 The antagonism between the two clubs was underpinned by a historical German rivalry between Prussian Berlin and Saxony.
 It was fueled by contemporary resentment in Dresden at the better provision of housing and consumer goods in the East German capital.
 East Berliners were generally unpopular outside the city limits, especially in the southern regional districts of East Germany.
 They were considered arrogant and clearly preferred.

 Dynamo Dresden slowly recovered from the relocation in 1954.
-The club was declared a regional district center of excellence (Leistungszentrum) by the regional district board (Bezirksvorstandes) of the DTSB on 5 August 1968.
-The club could now draw on the best players in Bezirk Dresden.
-Dynamo Dresden eventually re-established itself in the DDR-Oberliga, and in 1971 the team was once again East German champion.
+The club was declared a regional district center of excellence (Leistungszentrum) by the regional district board (Bezirksvorstandes) of the DTSB on 5 August 1968, which meant that the club could draw on the best players in Bezirk Dresden.

+Dynamo Dresden eventually re-established itself as a top team in the DDR-Oberliga.
+In 1971, the team was once again East German champion.
 BFC Dynamo and Dynamo Dresden then met in the final of the 1970-71 FDGB-Pokal.
 Klaus Sammer scored 1-0 for Dynamo Dresden, but Norbert Johannsen equalized on a penalty.
-Dynamo Dresden eventually won the match 2-1 after a second goal by Sammer in extra time.
+Dynamo Dresden eventually won the match 2–1 after a second goal by Sammer in extra time.
 Dynamo Dresden thus secured the first Double in the history of East German football.
 However, BFC Dynamo did not go completely empty-handed from the final.
 The team qualified for its first UEFA competition as runner-up.
 Its participation in the 1971–72 European Cup Winners' Cup would be a success.

 A duel between Harald Schütze (left) and Reinhard Häfner of Dynamo Dresden (right) during a match between BFC Dynamo and Dynamo Dresden in the DDR-Oberliga in 1976.